toddbranch/ECE382/labs/lab6/index.md

 ### Decoupling Capacitors

 Because the switching action of the robot motors can load the 5V rail and cause the microcontroller to reset, you need to install capacitors to ensure a stable power supply to the microcontroller.
 Placing a large capacitor across the 5V rail should be able to absorb any current fluctuations and keep your robot from reseting.

+### Breaking Parts

+You'll probably break parts on this lab - you'll know by the burning smell!

+This will sometimes result in a short, causing you to burn out one of the fuses on the battery management board that protect the batteries.
+When the light on the battery goes from green to yellow, that means there's something is wrong.
+Either the battery is dead or you've burned a fuse.

+To test whether a fuse is burned, use the ohmmeter - a working fuse should have very little resistance.
+You should turn off the power before you do this!
+You can also use a voltmeter - there shouldn't be much voltage drop across a working fuse.
+If you have burned a fuse, don't just replace it and try again - try to figure out what caused the fuse to burn in the first place!
+If you burned your motor driver chip, replace that - but also figure out why you burned it!
+If you don't fix the root cause, you'll just break more parts and cost yourself more time / frustration.

 ## Grading